Introduction to Japanese Particles

 A fundamental guide to understanding how particles function in Japanese grammar.

 To conjugate a verb, you must first identify its group.
-All japanese verbs fall into one of these 3 groups: Ichidan, Godan, Irregular.
+All Japanese verbs fall into one of these 3 groups: Ichidan, Godan, Irregular.
 Depending on the group, slightly different conjugation patterns are used.

 In short, ichidan verbs are consistent in their stem vowel (one row), while godan verbs change vowels across all five rows.